andyl/vagrant_base/README.md

     vagrant up
     vagrant ssh

+Your VM comes pre-loaded with language runtimes (Ruby, NodeJS, Python), editors (vim), databases (SqLite, Postgres, Redis), etc.

 Virtual machines give flexibility:
+- flexible filesharing, port-forwarding, DNS & network configuration
 - simple to clone/copy/backup your whole machine
 - you can move your VM between desktop and datacenter
 - you can run many independent VMs on a production host

-This infrastructure is good for research and development.
+This tooling is optimized for research and development.

 For high-volume production, it will be better to use a more performance-oriented virtualization (KVM/Firecracker) or containerization.